-- Its complaints policy and procedures were in line with recognised guidance and contractual obligations for GPs in England. - There was a designated responsible person who handled all complaints in the practice. - We saw that information was available to help patients understand the complaints system, such as posters and information within the practice leaflet.
+Its complaints policy and procedures were in line with recognised guidance and contractual obligations for GPs in England.

+- There was a designated responsible person who handled all complaints in the practice. - We saw that information was available to help patients understand the complaints system, with a leaflet available in reception.

-We looked at complaints received in the last 12 months and found these were satisfactorily handled.
-Lessons were learnt from individual concerns and complaints and also from analysis of trends and action was taken as a result to improve the quality of care.
+We looked at seven complaints received in the last 12 months and found that these were satisfactorily handled.
+Lessons were learnt from individual concerns and complaints and also from analysis of trends and action was taken to as a result to improve the quality of care.
+For example, after a patient complained about being asked to wait in the practice to see a GP (when the clinic was running late), reception staff discussed different ways to deal with similar situations arising in future.